-, , , , , , , , , , , , , , , , , , , , Staff pay and conditions.
-Staff comments: It is understood that staff will stay on existing terms and conditions for two years but it is unclear what will happen after that date - this creates further uncertainty for staff.
-There are a number of differences between terms and conditions for DBC and SDC staff - how and when these will be resolved, this needs further clarification.
-Clarification is required over pay protection arrangements, when staff not placed in the structure would be made redundant (if not successfully redeployed) and when new job descriptions will come into force.
-Response: Staff were issued with a copy of the Stability Policy (SDC) and Redeployment and Redundancy Policy and Procedure (DBC), together with a list of Frequently Asked Questions at the start of the consultation process which addresses these issues.
+4. Staff pay and conditions.

+- It is understood that staff will stay on existing terms and conditions for two years but it is unclear what will happen after that date - this creates further uncertainty for staff. - There are a number of differences between terms and conditions for DBC and SDC staff - how and when these will be resolved, this needs further clarification. - Clarification is required over pay protection arrangements, when staff not placed in the structure would be made redundant (if not successfully redeployed) and when new job descriptions will come into force.

+Staff were issued with a copy of the Stability Policy (SDC) and Redeployment and Redundancy Policy and Procedure (DBC), together with a list of Frequently Asked Questions at the start of the consultation process which addresses these issues.
 Staff have been informed that any plan to harmonise terms and conditions, will be done in full consultation with all staff and communications to staff will be ongoing.

 5. Out of hours arrangements.

-Staff comments: Clarification is required over how the out of hours arrangements work under the new structure - are all staff expected to participate and will existing payment arrangement continue.
-Further information is required about why the out of hours arrangements are being reviewed as a separate exercise.
-Response: These arrangements are still under discussion as both Councils wish to continue to provide a service and staff will receive an additional payment for this.
+- Clarification is required over how the out of hours arrangements work under the new structure - are all staff expected to participate and will existing payment arrangement continue. - Further information is required about why the out of hours arrangements are being reviewed as a separate exercise.

+These arrangements are still under discussion as both Councils wish to continue to provide a service and staff will receive an additional payment for this.
 Current indications are that there will be sufficient Officers volunteering to undertake these duties but it is important that the service has contingency arrangements in place if those Officers should be unavailable.
 Personal circumstances will of course be borne in mind.

-6. Mileage payments and travel time (also covered under 'location' above).
-Staff comments: Further information is required about how mileage payments will be calculated, particularly if an officer makes a site visit first rather than going to the office first, this also affects how working hours would be recorded.
-Concern that miles travelled may increase rather than reduce as a result of the joint service.
-Response: Both Councils have policies that cover calculation of business mileage and define working time.
-These will continue to be applicable and will be reviewed for consistency, fairness and practicality as has been the case for Revenue and Benefits staff who have been in the same situation of changing their work location.
-These discussions, including site visits, together with flexible working options can only be agreed when the staffing structure is finalised and operational aspects such as having sufficient resource on each day have been considered.
+Mileage payments and travel time (also covered under 'location' above).

+- Further information is required about how mileage payments will be calculated, particularly if an officer makes a site visit first rather than going to the office first, this also affects how working hours would be recorded. - Concern that miles travelled may increase rather than reduce as a result of the joint service.

+Both Councils have policies that cover calculation of business mileage and define working time.
+These will continue to be applicable and will be reviewed for consistency, fairness and practicality as has been the case for Revenue and Benefits staff

-Item No. 5(a) - Appendix B
+Item No. 7 - Appendix B